Below are the quick examples

-NumPy full() function in Python is used to return a new array of a given shape and data type filled with fill_value.
+The NumPy full() function in Python is used to create an array with a specified shape and fill it with a given value.
 In this article, I will explain syntax and how to use the numpy.full() function which returns an array of fill_value with the given shape, order, and datatype.

 1. Quick Examples of full() Function